 The capital of Vietnam, Hanoi City, is a good example of a quickly urbanized city in a developing country, where groundwater is the only resource of drinking water (Jusseret et al., 2010).
-From the beginning of the 1990s the urban development started to prosper in both socio-economic and land use aspects.
-With the conversion of agricultural land to urban space, several new urban districts have been created in the south and west of the city center to response to housing needs.
-That has been led to population concentrations and the intensive water extraction through several groundwater-pumping fields in these new urban districts.
-Moreover three other water production plants have been added in the 2002-2005 period in suburban districts during the development of the city with a total capacity of 30000 m3day-1 each (PPJ et al., 2011).
-The lowering of the groundwater level (Montangero et al., 2007) has inevitably induced local land subsidence causing numerous foundation failures of infrastructures, private small houses and old buildings (Ha, 2004).
-In the context of rapid urbanization after the regulation of the Hanoi City's administrative boundary in 2008, a better understanding of the ground deformation within the new urban region delimited by Master Plan of 2011 appears crucial for the purpose of reasonable urban planning on one hand and for an application of construction engineering safety solutions in the areas affected by land subsidence on the other hand.
+From the beginning of the 1990s, urban development started to prosper in both socio-economic and land use aspects.
+With the conversion of agricultural land to urban space, several new urban districts have been created in the south and west of the city center in response to housing needs.
+That has led to population concentrations and intensive water extraction through several groundwater-pumping fields in these new urban districts.
+Moreover, three other water production plants were added in the 2002-2005 period in suburban districts during the development of the city, with a total capacity of $30\,000\,\mathrm{m}^3\,\mathrm{day}^{-1}$ each (PPJ et al., 2011).
+The lowering of the groundwater level (Montangero et al., 2007) has inevitably induced local land subsidence, causing numerous foundation failures of infrastructures, private small houses and old buildings (Ha, 2004).
+In the context of rapid urbanization after the regulation of Hanoi City's administrative boundary in 2008, a better understanding of the ground deformation within the new urban region delimited by the Hanoi Master Plan to 2030 and vision to 2050 appears crucial for the purpose of reasonable urban planning on the one hand, and for an application of construction engineering safety solutions in the areas affected by land subsidence on the other hand.